Klimov RD-33: RD-93/93MA

-A variant used to power the JF-17 Thunder (FC-1).
-According to JF-17.com "The most significant difference being the repositioning of the gearbox along the bottom of the engine casing."
+A variant used to power the JF-17 Thunder (FC-1), having "the most significant difference being the repositioning of the gearbox along the bottom of the engine casing."
 The Klimov poster at Zhuhai 2010 airshow gave the thrust range of the engine to be 49.4 kN to 84.4 kN wet.
 This was designed specifically for FC-1 with increased thrust and relocated gearbox compared to base RD-33's, although the increase of thrust decreased the service life of RD-93 to 2200 hours from RD-33's 4000 hours.
 According to Air Commodore Mehmood engines are solid and reliable: “We’ve flown 7,000 hours with the engine and we haven’t had any problems”, he said.

 The RD-93MA is an upgrade of the RD-93 engine.
-The thrust of the RD-93MA is expected to 9300 kgf compared to 8300 kgf of the RD-93, a significant bump-up in power which will help the jet to carry more armaments and fly at a higher speed.
+The thrust of the RD-93MA is expected to 9300 kgf (91,2 kN) compared to 8300 kgf of the RD-93, a significant bump-up in power which will help the jet to carry more armaments and fly at a higher speed.
 This has been specifically developed to power JF-17 Block III fighter jets.